stefanovazzocell/NJQ/README.md

 _* if you need any ajax request (ajax(), post(), and get()) use this version_

+## How do I download it?
+You can download this program at the [releases](https://github.com/stefanovazzocell/NJQ/releases/) page on Github.

+For the latest updates, features, and fixes you can experiment with the raw development version; just save [this](https://raw.githubusercontent.com/stefanovazzocell/NJQ/master/src/njq.js) file.

 ## Versions
 NJQ follows tentatively [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).